 Once I cooked up the other box of the noodles, I placed half of it in the other bowl.
 With the other half, I added sundried tomatoes, black olives, and drained chickpeas.
 YUM!
 It sort of reminded me of my favorite dish at Piada.

 This is one of my family’s favorite side dishes.
 When I make them, I get a yeah.
-The Wee One especially loves it when I serve either corn, peas, or mixed veggies with it because he will mix the veggies with the noodles.
-His dad also mixes his veggies with his rice and noodles so he comes upon it naturally.
+The Wee One especially loves it when I serve corn, peas, or mixed veggies because he will mix them with the noodles.
+His dad also mixes his veggies with his rice and noodles, so he comes upon it naturally.

-It’s as simple as boiling up some noodles and then adding butter, cheese, and parsley.
+It’s as simple as boiling some noodles and then adding butter, cheese, and parsley.

 I love cookies.
 They are one of my favorite desserts.
 Like a Lay’s Chip, you can’t eat just one.

-So last week, when Cookies and Cups posted a recipe for Peanut Butter Cups Chocolate Cookies, I knew I needed to try it so I can put it in my growing cookie recipe “file.”
+So last week, when Cookies and Cups posted a recipe for Peanut Butter Cups Chocolate Cookies, I knew I needed to try it to put it in my growing cookie recipe “file.”
 These cookies were so easy to make with only four ingredients.

-Everyone who has tried the cookies has given it a thumbs up.
-They are extremely moist which is a plus.
+Everyone who has tried the cookies has given them a thumbs up.
+They are extremely moist, which is a plus.

 All you need is five ingredients ~ six if you include the topping.
 So it’s perfect for the pantry challenge.

-I found this recipe while various blogs were having a countdown to 2012.
-Each day they were posting their top recipes in different catergories.
-Recipe Shoebox listed this as one their top recipes in the dessert catergory.
-It looked so easy that I made it for New Years Eve.
-Hubby and I enjoyed it and over the next few days, I finished up the whole cheesecake.
+I found this recipe while various blogs had a countdown to 2012.
+Each day they posted their top recipes in different categories.
+Recipe Shoebox listed this as one of their top recipes in the dessert category.
+It looked so easy that I made it for New Year’s Eve.
+Hubby and I enjoyed it, and over the next few days, I finished the whole cheesecake.
 It was so delicious.

-Baked Spaghetti – Again you can use whatever meat you have in your fridge or freezer.
-Use whatever cheese you may have in your fridge – okay maybe not bleu cheese.
+Baked Spaghetti – Again, you can use whatever meat you have in your fridge or freezer.
+Use whatever cheese you have in your fridge – maybe not bleu cheese.
 If the cheese is not shredded, shred it yourself.

-Ranch Chicken Legs – As long as you have chicken (doesn’t have to be just legs – use chicken breasts or thighs), Bisquick or something similar, and dry ranch dressing packet (or the ingredients to make your own), you can cook this simple main dish.
+Ranch Chicken Legs – As long as you have chicken (it doesn’t have to be just legs – use chicken breasts or thighs), Bisquick or something similar, and a dry ranch dressing packet (or the ingredients to make your own), you can cook this simple main dish.

-Taco Crescent Bake – You can switch this up with cooked chicken or even ground turkey.
+Taco Crescent Bake – You can switch this to cooked chicken or ground turkey.
 You can try different cheeses.
 This is a great main dish.
-Don’t have tortilla chips but have tortillas, make your own chips.
+Don’t have tortilla chips but have tortillas; make your own chips.

 Orange Chicken – I usually keep the ingredients for this simple dish in the freezer (popcorn chicken) and pantry (orange sauce) for an easy meal.

-Spanish style chicken noodle soup – This recipe calls for raw chicken.
+Spanish-style chicken noodle soup – This recipe calls for raw chicken.
 I’ve made it with cooked chicken.
 You can use frozen corn or canned corn.
 You can use dried black beans or canned black beans.
-If you use the dried beans, make sure you prep it beforehand.
+If you use dried beans, make sure you prep them beforehand.

 As I was looking through various blogs, I found a pantry challenge.
 IT DOES NOT mean only eating out of the pantry or freezer.
-It means looking at what’s in the pantry or freezer before shopping or menu planning.
+It means looking at what’s in the pantry or freezer before shopping or planning a menu.

 My goals for the pantry challenge are: